CodeHarborHub/codeharborhub.github.io/dsa/beginner/07-linked-list-implementation-in-Java.md

 ## Implementation:

-Now, we'll implement a singly linked list in Java from scratch.<br> You may wonder, why should we implement it from scratch instead of using the in built data structure?
+Now, we'll implement a singly linked list in Java from scratch.<br /> You may wonder, why should we implement it from scratch instead of using the in built data structure?
 Well,this way we can customise the data structure!
 We can add new operations to suit our specific requirements.It also helps us to develop a deeper understanding of how the data structure works.

 ## **Code:**